 If the Project's license is not renewed, the Wells plant output would need to be replaced with an alternative source.
 The likely alternative would be the construction of an integrated gasification combined-cycle (IGCC) plant with a 15 percent wind component to meet Washington's Initiative 937, which was approved by the citizens of Washington State in 2006.
-This initiative places load service and conservation requirements on utilities serving 25,000 or more customers.
+This initiative places load service and conservation requirements on utilities serving 25,000 or more customers, and is implemented through Chapter 19.285 RCW as the Energy Independence Act.
 It requires that 3 percent of a utility's load be served from renewable resources by 2012, 9 percent by 2016, and 15 percent by 2020.
 Although Douglas PUD is not currently a qualifying utility as defined by the Energy Independence Act, by 2018 the customer base for Douglas PUD will likely exceed 25,000 customers, qualifying Douglas PUD for the requirements of the Energy Independence Act.